 5GHz/ -65dBm Primary, -70dBm Secondary

-We don’t normally design for Secondary coverage on 2.4GHz because doing so would introduce unnecessary CCI due to the very limited (3) non-overlapping channel set in the reuse plan.
-Increasing the Secondary number higher than -70dBm in 5GHz provides additional RF redundancy, but also drives up the cost of deployment due to more APs being needed.
+We don’t normally design for Secondary coverage on 2.4GHz because doing so would introduce unnecessary contention (CCI) due to the very limited (3) non-overlapping channel set in the reuse plan.
+Increasing the Secondary number higher than -70dBm in 5GHz provides additional RF redundancy, but significantly drives up the cost of deployment due to more APs being needed.
+Consider that -65dBm Primary and Secondary coverage, when compared to only Primary coverage at -65dBm (with only minor incidental Secondary), would be approximately double the number of APs, switch ports, AP and/or feature licenses, support costs, electrical power costs, etc.

 Designing for Secondary 5GHz Coverage

 The more Secondary 5GHz coverage that is provided, the greater the redundancy in the RF design.
-If the WiFi network is considered mission critical, and there is budget available to fund the additional APs, Ethernet ports, Ethernet cabling, and support contract costs, then moving the Secondary coverage number from -70dBm to -65dBm can certainly provide an additional layer of network availability and application performance when APs fail.
-Having worked at multiple manufacturers, I can definitively say that a “normal” AP hardware failure rate is between 0.5% and 1.0% (e.g. 1 in 100-200 APs).
+If the WiFi network is considered mission critical, and there is budget available to fund the additional APs, Ethernet ports, Ethernet cabling, and support contract costs, then moving the Secondary coverage number from -70dBm to -67dBm can certainly provide an additional layer of network availability and application performance when APs fail.
+Having worked at multiple manufacturers, I can definitively say that a “normal” AP hardware failure rate is between 0.25% and 1.0% (e.g. 1 in 100-400 APs).
 This percentage will have some sort of defect-based failure over its useful lifetime, not caused by the environment.
 Harsh environments can certainly cause that number to rise.
-Certainly this does not mean that out of EVERY batch of 100 or 200 APs, that you will see these failure rate numbers, but rather on average what the vendor will experience over time, in aggregate.
-This low percentage is why I normally “play the odds”, going with -70dBm as a Secondary coverage value.
+Certainly this does not mean that out of EVERY batch of 100 or 400 APs, that you will see these failure rate numbers, but rather on average what the vendor will experience over time, in aggregate.
+This low percentage is why I normally “play the odds”, going with -70dBm as a Secondary coverage value, and only if Secondary coverage is needed.

-Secondary coverage is not a requirement, but simply a method of providing RF redundancy and usually excellent roaming.
-Primary coverage can provide good roaming characteristics when you have enough overlap between basic service areas (BSAs), and if good roaming is a requirement for the deployment, I strongly suggest that you consider it during the design phase.
+Secondary coverage is rarely a requirement and rarely needed, but simply a method of providing RF roaming and redundancy.
 Secondary coverage modeling during the design phase gives us a way to measure channel overlap without using ridiculous math formulas.
 I hate math.